 January 19 | February 15 | March 23

 United Way is pleased to partner with Andrea Rounce and Karine Levasseur for a learning series focused on how government works, building a government relations strategy and framing your issues to impact change in public policy and process.

 This is a 3 day workshop series.
-The first day is November 2nd with the second day scheduled on January 19th and then concluding February 15th.
+The first day is January 19th with the second day scheduled on February15th and then concluding March 23rd.

 Working with Government I: How Government Works

 One day long, an introductory workshop providing an overview of key institutions, offices, and processes in Manitoba’s political system, introducing voluntary sector participants to 1) how government is organized and 2) how public policy is created; including how a problem is defined, how potential solutions are developed and chosen, how public policy is developed, how public policy is implemented (including through partnerships with the voluntary sector), and how public policy is evaluated.
 The day will consist of two lectures by the facilitators and interactive discussions focused on case studies and methods for interacting with government.

 Working with Government II: Building a Government Relations Strategy

 Building on Government I, this one day workshop will focus on development of a government relations strategy for organizations having an existing relationship with government(s) or wanting to build a relationship to help facilitate goals and objectives.
 It will address key questions, including “What do you want to achieve?
 What do you want government(s) to know about your organization and its goals, objectives, challenges, and successes?
 How and when will you communicate with government?”
 This workshop will provide an introduction to government relations and hands-on work toward a strategy for an organization.

 Framing Your Issues